-Osteoarthritis is the wearing down of cartilage (the connective tissue that cushions bones at a joint).
+Osteoarthritis refers to the wearing down of cartilage (the connective tissue that cushions bones at a joint).

-Osteoporosis is when the bones become weak, lose density, and become prone to fractures.
-It’s caused by aging, poor nutrition, and low mobility.
+Osteoporosis describes when the bones become weak, lose density, and become prone to fractures.
+It’s frequently caused by aging, poor nutrition, low mobility, and lack of weight-bearing.

 Our bones are the structural framework of our bodies that enable movement and provide structural support.
-Weak bones can increase the risk of falls and accidents in people with cerebral palsy as they age.
+Weak bones can increase the risk and complications of falls and accidents as individuals with cerebral palsy age.

 5. Mental Health

-Another good idea is to join a support group for cerebral palsy.
+Many individuals with cerebral palsy develop mental health disorders due to feelings of isolation.
+One of the best ways to feel less alone is to join a cerebral palsy support group.
 There, you can meet people who have gone through similar experiences as you and learn new ways to cope.

-While cerebral palsy begins in childhood, it lasts for a lifetime and as adults, it’s important to understand how your disability can affect your future.
+Cerebral palsy is a lifelong condition and as adults, it’s important to understand how your disability can affect your future.

 The brain damage that caused cerebral palsy won’t progress, but the motor impairments that result from the brain damage can.
 As a result, aging with cerebral palsy can have a significant impact on one’s communication skills, energy levels, and physical and mental health.

-Now that you’re aware of the potential problems that may arise when aging with cerebral palsy, be proactive and take preventative measures.
-Early intervention will minimize the development of complications.
+Now that you’re aware of the potential problems that may arise when aging with cerebral palsy, be proactive and take preventive measures.
+Early intervention can help minimize the development of complications.